solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 document.]

-To limit access to the Azure Database for MySQL to internal Azure resources, enable [Private Link][47].
+To limit access to the Azure Database for MySQL to internal Azure resources, enable [Private Link].
 Private Link will ensure that the MySQL instance will be assigned a private IP rather than a public IP address.